How to use BFAST:

 the new feature is now done in the sources.
 Plane wave sources have a new choice of “plane wave type” which can be Bloch/periodic, bfast or diffracting.
 Just choose “BFAST” and it will work.

-BFAST FDTD is a fundamentally different from standard FDTD because the core electromagnetic field update equations are changed, in addition to the boundary condition.
+BFAST FDTD is fundamentally different from standard FDTD because the core electromagnetic field update equations are changed, in addition to the boundary condition.
 As a result, there are some limitations:

 The time step, dt, must be reduced compared to standard FDTD as the angle of incidence increases in order to preserve numerical stability.
 As a result, steep angle simulations will take more time to run.
 For this reason, it is important to consider if BFAST is the right method for your application.
 If your bandwidth is small, or your angle of incidence is low, you may get faster results by using Bloch boundaries conditions.
 Certainly, if you are only looking for results at a single wavelength, you should use Bloch boundary conditions.